Western Maryland flooding: More than 100 rescue calls in 2 hours

 The Western Maryland flooding prompted dozens of water rescue operations throughout the evening.

-One notable incident involved approximately 20 individuals trapped inside a Chevy Chase building who sought refuge until officers could safely escort them out via an alternate route several hours later.
+In one incident, approximately 20 individuals inside a Chevy Chase building sheltered in place until officers guided them out safely through an alternate route several hours later.

 Rescue 20 trapped inside the Chevy Chase building

-In another terrifying incident on Sligo Creek Parkway, a local resident recounted how his wife and daughter became stranded inside their SUV as floodwaters rose swiftly around them.
+In another incident on Sligo Creek Parkway, a resident reported that his wife and daughter’s SUV became stranded as floodwaters rose quickly, but neighbors assisted in helping them reach safety.

 Fortunately, quick-acting neighbors assisted in evacuating them to safety before the situation worsened.